Church members join relatives in grief, anger at gunman

 On the night of the shooting, Roof sat through a 45-minute Bible study session at the black church known as Mother Emanuel with 12 others.
 He opened fire as they stood and closed their eyes for a final prayer.
 In all, he fired 77 shots.
 Each victim was hit at least five times.

-Three people survived.
+Three people survived the attack.
 Roof told one of them he was sparing her life so she could tell the world he was killing the worshippers there because he hated black people.

 When he was arrested, Roof told FBI agents he wanted the shootings to bring back segregation or perhaps start a race war.
 Instead, the slayings had a unifying effect as South Carolina removed the Confederate flag from its Statehouse for the first time in more than 50 years.
 Other states followed suit, taking down Confederate banners and monuments.
 Roof had posed with the flag in photos.